gottagofaster236/SonicVisualSplit/README.md

 The component currently cannot tell whether you just want to practice or start an actual run.
 For that in SVS there's *practice mode*.
 It temporarily disables the component, so that you can practice the game without the timer running.

-To toggle the practice mode, right-click LiveSplit, select "Control", and click "Toggle practice mode" at the bottom.
+To toggle the practice mode, press <kbd>Ctrl</kbd> + <kbd>P</kbd> (make sure LiveSplit is the focused window first).
-Alternatively, you can go to component settings (as described in the previous section), and click the "Toggle practice mode" button there.
+Alternatively, you can right-click LiveSplit, select "Control", and click "Toggle practice mode" in the bottom.

 ## Known limitations
 - If you die on *Scrap Brain 3* in Sonic 1, you'll hхave to undo the split manually (the game time will be correct anyways).